Jumpedfox/tarot/README.md

+This is my React Native pet project.
+This application allows you to perform tarot card readings.
+With its help, you can draw 1 or 3 tarot cards and receive interpretations.
+Additionally, interpretation will be available using ChatGPT if its support extends my temporary quota.

 ANNDROID

 Scan the following QR code with an Android device to open it in Expo Go or a development build.